Navigating Variable Formations

 Summary

-• TBM tunneling of app.
-14,200-foot tunnel, 10 foot wide, 100 feet below the bay, lined with precast segmental liners
+• TBM tunneling of approximately 14,200-foot tunnel, 10-foot-diameter tunnel, 100 feet below the bay, lined with precast segmental

-• Excavation of 2 shafts, +/- 90 feet deep, using ground freezing method
+• Excavation of two shafts, approximately 90 feet deep, using ground freezing

-• Use of 10” thick precast concrete liner to form the new outfall
+• Installation of a 10-inch-thick precast concrete liner to form the new outfall

-This project consists of the replacement of 3 miles of 50-year-old, six-foot diameter, prestressed concrete cylinder piping, laying under the Great South Bay, and facilitating the year-round discharge of the Bergen Point WWTP in the Atlantic Ocean.
-The means and methods used to accomplish this scope were the construction a new pipe by mining a 10’ diameter tunnel with a 400-foot-long Tunnel Boring Machine in the soft ground, approximately 100 feet below the bay.
-This required two circular shafts, about 80-100 feet deep, at the plant site and on the Barrier Island, to launch and receive the TBM.
-Those shafts were excavated and supported using the Ground Freeze method.
-The outfall pipe itself was built by assembling 10” thick precast concrete liner segments, and continuous slurry to transport excavated material to the surface.
-Once under way, the operations proceeded 24hrs/day, 6 days/week.
+The scope of this project required constructing a new pipe by tunneling a 14,200-foot, 10-foot-diameter tunnel using a 400-foot Tunnel Boring Machine (TBM) operating in soft ground approximately 100 feet below the bay.
+Two circular shafts – 80 to 100 feet deep – were excavated at the plant site and on the Barrier Island to launch and receive the TBM.
+The shafts were excavated and stabilized by ground freezing.
+The new outfall pipe was constructed by assembling 10-inch-thick precast concrete liner segments, with continuous slurry circulation to transport excavated material to the surface.
+Once started, the operations proceeded 24/7.

 Videos